-What Do Metal-Refining Furnace Operator or Tender Do?
+What You Need to Know About Metal-Refining Furnace Operator or Tender

 - Inspect furnaces and equipment to locate defects and wear.